5 Top Tips on Creating a Great Architecture Portfolio

 At a time of great competitiveness, applying for a job in architecture can get quite stressful.
-Your portfolio plays a crucial role in whether you land your dream job.
+Your architecture portfolio plays a crucial role in whether you land your dream job.

-When creating a portfolio, architects get to play the role of marketing experts.
+When creating an architecture portfolio, architects get to play the role of marketing experts.
 They need to think about all the elements that go into creating a perfect presentation and figure out how to communicate their value as succinctly and engagingly as possible.
 The design and content of a portfolio depends on many factors, particularly its target audience.
 The process of applying for a job requires a wide range of skills and combines the power of interpersonal communication skills, written word and quality content presented in a compelling way.

 Here are some of the most important tips on crafting a great portfolio.

 Architecture portfolios are always a work in progress.
 We constantly update them with new projects, change layouts and try to strike a balance between great content and stylish presentation.
 When job-hunting, many architects and young graduates send out the same version of their portfolio to different firms.
 You should avoid doing this, unless the firms you’re interested in are very similar in what they do and how they do it.
 Ideally, you should tailor each submission to better fit each firm.

 This doesn’t mean you should take a sociopathic attitude to the job application process and change your entire personality and professional interests to please potential employers.
 It simply means that when you apply for a job, you need to know as much as possible about the firm and focus on crafting a resume and architecture portfolio that accentuate those among your projects that are most relevant.
 It is not about mimicking the style of the firm, but showcase ideas that explore relevant concepts and solutions in an original way.